ontoligent/mazo/README.md

 # Mazo

-Mazo is a simple inteface to [MALLET](http://mallet.cs.umass.edu/index.php), built on top of [Polite](https://github.com/ontoligent/polite), which is a lite version of [Polo](https://github.com/ontoligent-design/polo2).
+Mazo is a simple inteface to [MALLET](http://mallet.cs.umass.edu/index.php), a state of the art topic modeling tool.
+Mazo is built on top of [Polite](https://github.com/ontoligent/polite), which is a lite version of [Polo](https://github.com/ontoligent-design/polo2).
 Mazo is "mallet" in Spanish and is pronounced `/MA-so/`.
 Mazo uses its own version of Polite, so you don't need to install that separately.

 ## Installation